peteroupc/peteroupc.github.io/randomfunc.md

 (KD-trees, hash tables, red-black trees, prime-number testing algorithms, and regular expressions are outside the scope of this document.)

 > **Note:** All rejection sampling techniques have a chance to reject data, so they all have a variable running time; thus, they are not appropriate in any cases when differences in running time could be exploited in a security attack.
-(Certain attacks involving encrypted communications have exploited the timing and other aspects of such communications to derive plaintext or encryption keys indirectly.)
+(Certain attacks involving encrypted communications have exploited the timing and other aspects of such communications to derive cleartext or encryption keys indirectly.)

 <a id=Random_Walks></a>
 ### Random Walks